How to Improve Emotional Intelligence

 Emotional Intelligence: The Catalyst in the Growth Process

 Emotional intelligence is a catalyst in the growth process and can be supported by LMFTs, online dating coaches, counselors, and other professionals who are trained to help different people in different situations.

 That being said, let’s talk about what emotional intelligence is, how to improve it, and why it is so important that you do so.

 Emotional Intelligence is often the most important (and most often overlooked) “x-factor” when it comes to creating the life you want in many different domains.
 If you’ve been feeling stuck lately, though it may not seem directly related, focusing on improving emotional intelligence can lead to dramatic changes.

 As an online marriage counselor, I know that the success of a relationship or marriage, for example, often depends on the emotional intelligence of both partners more than just about anything else.
-Any of the online career counselors on our team would tell you that how easy or difficult you find it to get ahead in your career often has roots in emotional intelligence.
+Any of the online career counselors on our team would tell you that the level of ease or difficulty to get ahead in your career often has roots in emotional intelligence.

 Similarly, any of our life coaches or therapists highlight the fact that your sense of happiness and satisfaction with your life typically has much more to do with your emotional intelligence than it does your specific circumstances.

 Similarly, we know that your emotional resilience, ability to solve problems, or persevere in the face of obstacles is directly related to your emotional intelligence skills.